Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Observations and data reduction

 \subsection{Spectroscopic observations}

-The Low Resolution Imaging Spectrograph \citep[LRIS:][]{1995PASP..107..375O} mounted on the Keck-I telescope at Maunakea measured the spectrum of AT2019aalc, on 2021-07-06 (PI: Kulkarni).
-Later, during the second optical flare, we obtained $5$ more optical spectra of AT2019aalc using the following instruments: LRIS (PI: Kulkarni), DeVeny Spectrograph mounted on the Lowell Discovery Telescope (LDT) in Arizona (PI: Hammerstein) and the Double Beam Spectrograph \citep[DBSP,][]{1982PASP...94..586O} mounted on the $200$ inch telescope at Palomar Observatory, California (PIs: Kulkarni and Kasliwal).
+We observed the spectrum of AT2019aalc on 2021-07-06 using the Low Resolution Imaging Spectrograph \citep[LRIS:][]{1995PASP..107..375O} mounted on the Keck-I telescope at Maunakea (PI: Kulkarni).
+Later, during the second optical flare, we obtained five more optical spectra of AT2019aalc using the following instruments: LRIS (PI: Kulkarni), DeVeny Spectrograph mounted on the Lowell Discovery Telescope (LDT) in Arizona (PI: Hammerstein) and the Double Beam Spectrograph \citep[DBSP,][]{1982PASP...94..586O} mounted on the $200$ inch telescope at Palomar Observatory, California (PIs: Kulkarni and Kasliwal).
 The spectra were reduced following the standard procedures using the automated reduction pipeline of the LRIS \citep{2019PASP..131h4503P}, the software package \textsc{PypeIt} \citep{2020JOSS....5.2308P} for DeVeny, and the software packages \textsc{DBSP DRT} \citep{2022JOSS....7.3612M} and \textsc{PypeIt} \citep{2020JOSS....5.2308P} for the DBSP.
 Details of these observations of AT2019aalc are summarized in Table~\ref{table:sp} while the spectra are shown in Fig.~\ref{fig:a1}.